How to Start a SaaS Company

 • Proactive security and compliance testing.

-You have launched your SaaS product.
-Has it achieved a broad product-market fit though?
-Monitor the following product management KPIs to assess this:
+Congratulations!
+You’ve launched your SaaS product.
+Has it achieved a broad product-market fit, though?
+Monitor the following product management KPIs to measure success and assess this:

 • Customer satisfaction (CSAT);